-At 30 years HomeBase’s second lien comes due and, if not paid, interest on that lien begins to accrue as set forth in the second lien documents.
+At 30 years, HomeBase’s second lien comes due and, if not paid, interest on that lien begins to accrue as set forth in the second lien documents.
 At that time the buyer may consider paying off the second lien or, depending on the status of other liens on the home (i.e. primary mortgage paid off), refinancing the second lien at prevailing interest rates.
-Also at the end of 30 years HomeBase’s purchase option ends.
+In addition, at the end of 30 years HomeBase’s purchase option ends.

-No. When a homebuyer signs the final paperwork and closes on his or her home, the homebuyer owns the home.
+No, when a homebuyer signs the final paperwork and closes on his or her home, the homebuyer owns the home.
 Lienholders do not have ownership interest in a home, only security against it to protect their loans.
 The only difference is that under HomeBase’s shared appreciation program, the affordable home will carry two liens instead of one.
 The first lien would be the primary mortgage, as with any other home.
-The smaller lien will be held by HomeBase.
+The smaller second lien will be held by HomeBase.